vbontempi/solution-tutorials/secure-network-enclosure.md

    - Set **Profile** to **C1.1x1**
    - Add the **SSH Key** you specified earlier.
    - Set **Operating System** to **CentOS 7.x - Minimal**
    - In **Uplink Port Speeds**, the network interface must be changed from the default of *public and private* to only specify a **Private Network Uplink**.
-This ensures that the new server has no direct access to the Internet, and access is controlled by the routing and firewall rules on the VRA.
+This ensures that the new server has no direct access to the Internet.
    - Set **Private VLAN** to the VLAN number of the private VLAN ordered earlier.
 3. Select the checkbox to accept the 'Third-Party' service agreements, then click **Create**.
 4. Monitor for completion on the [Devices](https://{DomainName}/classic/devices) page or via email.